 The history behind that album isn’t something everybody knows about.
-A former manager of Jimi’s, called Ed Chalpin, had gotten Jimi to sign a contract with Capitol Records in 1966 that haunted Jimi for his entire career.
-It’s only recently been resolved.
+A former manager of Jimi’s, called Ed Chalpin, had gotten Jimi to sign a contract with Capitol Records in 1966, and the dispute was only recently been resolved.
 It allowed Chalpin to put out crap music that Jimi was playing on as a session musician.
-Also, because of the contract that Jimi had signed, Chalpin said to him “You owe Capitol an album“.
-So Jimi put together Band Of Gypsys, and that’s how the album came about.
-At the same time, there was the music side of things, which was that Jimi liked his band, The Experience, but wanted to do something different.
-Buddy Miles was a friend of his at the time.
-He made Jimi laugh a lot.
-He was also the best RnB/funk drummer around.
-When he sat on the groove, it never moved.
-That straight groove of his allowed Jimi and Billy do be experimental and do other things..
+Also, because of that sample contract, Chalpin said to him “You owe Capitol an album“.
+So Jimi put together Band Of Gypsys, and recorded that album.
+At the same time, Jimi liked his band, The Experience, but wanted to do something different.
+Buddy Miles was a friend of his at the time; he made Jimi laugh a lot, and was also the best RnB/funk drummer around.
+When he sat on the groove, it never moved, and that allowed Jimi and Billy Cox to be experimental and do other things.

-Jimi had been rehearsing the album for 2 weeks at Baggy’s Rehearsal space, leading up to Woodstock.
+Jimi had been rehearsing the album for 2 weeks at Baggy’s Studios, leading up to Woodstock.
 Following that, they performed 4 shows over a 2-day period at the Filmore East.
-Right after the record came out, Jimi realized that the band wasn’t what he wanted it to be, because Buddy was trying to steal the show.
+But right after the record came out, Jimi realized that the band wasn’t what he wanted it to be, because Buddy was trying to steal the show.
 So there became a conflict between them, and things came to an end.

 That was just how we recorded in those days, by using the live room.
-Olympic had a fabulous sounding room, and it just looked cool, so why not record vocals in there?
+Olympic Studios had a fabulous sounding room, and it just looked cool, so why not record vocals in there?

 As far as overdubs go, it wasn’t an issue, because the live performance was perfect.
 You can put anything in afterwards if the original take is everything it needs to be.
 This is the problem we have today: many bands can’t play.
 It’s tough.
 Only a minority of bands can play their music well, and even those ones can’t go in a studio and do it all without mistakes.
 They want to make it sound perfect through editing in Pro Tools, or in the mix, which is nonsense.
 Bands like Led Zeppelin, The Rolling Stones and Jimi Hendrix played live.
 If someone made a mistake, we could comp an intro with a different verse section by cutting the tape.

 In my mind, all gear has an inherent sound.
 I love the original Neve consoles, particularly the 1081, because they have 4-band EQs.
-I like 1073 as well, which is a bit more transparent.
+I like the 1073 as well, which is a bit more transparent.
 The same goes for amps.
 All amps sound different, and you have to adapt the amp to the guitar player.
 Suffice to say, use the amps for their intended tonality.
-If you’re looking a glassy, clean, bright sound, Fender Twin is an option. if you want a sound like Queen, a distorted AC30 works great for that.
+If you’re looking for a glassy, clean, bright sound, the Fender Twin is an option.
+If you want a sound like Queen, a distorted Vox AC30 works great for that.

-The tape plugin gets used my a lot of front-of-house guys.
+The tape plugin gets used by a lot of front-of-house guys.
 They’re using digital boards that sound like crap because their distortion curves flat-line.
 Analog consoles, on the other hand, feature a gradual distortion curve.
 They also have more headroom.
-So these guys who do live sound end up using my tape plugin to make things sound more smooth and cool.
+So a lot of live sound guys end up using my tape plugin to make their live mixes sound more smooth and cool.

-Yeah, we’re always working stuff, though I can’t share it, haha.
+Yeah, we’re always working on stuff, though I can’t share any information right now.

 I’m close to finishing a Jimi Hendrix live concert album that was recorded at the Atlanta Pop Festival on July 4th, 1970.